zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

    Analyze RECEIVABLES and PREVIOUS YEAR RECEIVABLES quarterly.
     ![](./images/oascdb58.png " ")

-   Rename canvas "More Visuals" as in Step4-point 5.
+   Rename canvas "More Visuals" as in STEP 4 - point 5.

 13. Let's see **Pivot Table** visual
     Analyzing KPIs by Cost Centre.